 Children need immunizations to protect them from dangerous childhood diseases.
 When children are fully immunized they are provided the best protection from disease and the community in which they live is protected as well!
-As part of the public health system, our School Health Team is dedicated to the goal of protecting our students and community from unnecessary harm caused by disease!Texas law requires students in Texas schools to be immunized against certain vaccine-preventable diseases.
+As part of the public health system, our Health Services Team is dedicated to the goal of protecting our students and community from unnecessary harm caused by disease!Texas law requires students in Texas schools to be immunized against certain vaccine-preventable diseases.
 See the links to the right for current immunization requirements.

 Frequently Asked QuestionsDo I need to provide my child's immunizations before he/she can attend school?